About Sigil Trust

 Score Thresholds

-0.30–0.69Mixed — some negative attestations or limited attester diversity.
+0.30–0.69Mixed — some negative signals or limited source diversity.

-<0.30Low trust — predominantly negative attestations.
+<0.30Low trust — predominantly negative signals.

 ?Unknown — insufficient data to calculate a score.

-Positive Attestations
+Positive

-Negative Attestations
+Negative

 Version Anchoring